MMacgregor3m/Mmacgregor/README.md

 Skills:  HTML / LINUX/SPLUNK/

 - 🔭 I’m currently working on ACTIVE DIRECTORY
 - 🌱 I’m currently learning GRC, SOC ANALYSIS, AND AWS

+- <h2> Certifcations </h2>

+- Introduction to Cybersecurity Fundamentals

+- Cybersecurity for Everyone

+- Cisco

+- Cisco

 I'm Michael MacGregor, live in Cheyenne, Wyoming.
 I spend much of my time working on SOC analyst home lab projects to build my cybersecurity skills.
 In addition, I work on Python scripting, Kali Linux, and AWS cloud solutions.
 I also have a YouTube channel where I help people with self-reliance, as I believe it's essential to have a plan in an increasingly unpredictable world.
 Adaptation and overcoming challenges are key.
 I'm always looking for ways to improve and avoid stagnation—life is about growth.